Taking a Holistic Approach to Your Business Gifting Strategy Positively Impacts Your ROI

 Real talk, people!
 Although it may seem like it’s still the beginning of the year, in the business world, the holiday season is just around the corner.
 Start thinking about and planning your holiday gift strategy now and shoot to have it all wrapped up (pun intended) no later than July 31st.
 Yes, we’re talking to you, procrastinators!
 Download our Holiday business gifting toolkit here

-The final step is to think about how you will measure the success of your gifting program.
+The final step is to think about how you will measure the success of your business gifting program.
 If your goal was to generate more referrals or have better employee retention, did your gifting strategy work?
 And not just in numbers but in stronger relationships?
 Make a list of what worked and what didn’t and consider why.
 Were the items included personal?
 Did you get the timing right?
+Did your gift follow business gift etiquette?
 Use this valuable information to help guide your strategy.
 We recommend doing this assessment quarterly so you can make adjustments in real time.

-Looking for more guidance on how to build a holistic gifting strategy that positively impacts your bottom line?
+Looking for more guidance on business gift etiquette or how to build a holistic gifting strategy that positively impacts your bottom line?
 Get in touch with our Customer Success Manager, Liz Furmanski

 or call 206-557-4525.